 One of the reasons I see businesses struggle with the concept of the customer profile is the concern that if the content includes specific details about one type of person, it will exclude other readers that the business wants to reach.

 This is how we can fall into the trap of writing more vague, but all encompassing terms that don’t exclude anyone, but don’t really identify with anyone either.

 A simple technique you can use is to group your different segments together in your content, but highlight individual traits and characteristics.

 Let’s continue using our example of the business offering fitness training and resources.
 Their audience might be:

-Now, if you offer a number of different products, it might be that some are tailored for the different groups, but what about your homepage content?
+Now, if you offer a number of different products, it might be that some are tailored for the different groups, but what about your health canada pharmacy homepage content?
 Or your about page content that acts as an overall introduction to what it is that you do?

 In this case, you can group people the following ways: